 Chicago American Chicago Daily News Chicago Daily Times Chicago Herald-Examiner Chicago Tribune

 Chicago American (to July 31, 1939) Chicago Daily News Chicago Daily Times Chicago Defender Chicago Herald-American (from August 28, 1939) Chicago Herald-Examiner (to August 26, 1939) Chicago Tribune

-These fire insurance maps not only provide a snapshot of an Illinois city or town during a certain time period, but may also provide detailed information for individual buildings.
-Maps also provide street names, property boundaries, building use, and house and block numbers.
+Fire insurance maps give a snapshot of an Illinois city or town during a certain time period, and provide detailed information for some individual buildings.
+Includes street names, property boundaries, building use, and house and block numbers.
 (NOTE: May not be available from off campus.)